zchatt/methylK/README.md

 	Rscript --vanilla $methylK_dir/snr_calc.R $odir $methylK_dir $targets

 ## 5. Assignment of tissue:identify
-Overview - The paried-end .fastq files from the tisue type "identify" are truncated to $read_length and are then assigned to tissue type "interest" and "contrast" using the k-mer index (above).
-The number of methylated cytosines within each assigned read are then counted and the proportion of assigned reads with co-methylation events above the signal-to-noise threshold are defined as tissue:interest.
+Overview - tissue:identify PE reads (.fastq) are truncated to $read_length and then assigned to tissue:interest or tissue:interest is common k-mers are found using the k-mer index (above).
+The number of methylated cytosines within each assigned read are then counted and the proportion of assigned reads with co-methylation events >SNR threshold are defined tissue:interest.

 	# Run #
 	$methylK_dir/quant_mk_cfdna.sh $methylK_dir $targets $sdir $odir $read_length